 With that said, a business can thrive with metered billing if customers regularly purchase your products or access services.
 The precise frequency of usage where metered billing makes sense is unique for each business.
 Subscription billing experts like Tridens can help you to understand when metered billing would help increase revenue, as well as helping determine the best price for units.

 5. How Many Units of your Products Do Customers Use?

 Metered billing is best when usage between customers varies a lot.
-People who use your product or services a little will pay less than those who use a lot, which leaves everyone feeling like they’ve paid a good price for what they’ve consumed.
+People who use your product or services a little will pay less than those who use a lot, which leaves everyone feeling like they’ve spent a reasonable price for what they’ve consumed.

-If customers tend to use the same amount of product on a consistent basis, it makes metered billing systems less effective.
+If customers tend to use the same amount of product consistently, it makes metered billing systems less effective.
 Customers can feel like they are getting a fair price for what other people, not them, have consumed.

 Metered Billing and Subscriptions